 Visit www.LAHousingSearch.com or call 1-877-428-8844 to search for available affordable housing.

 Visit Louisiana’s Housing Coordinated Entry Access Points www.laboscoc.org/housing-and-services or call 225-388-5800 for local homelessness prevention resources.

 Visit the U.S. Department of Housing and Urban Development’s list of community partners www.hud.gov/states/louisiana/homeless.

 Visit www.LouianaLawHelp.org for more information on the Louisiana eviction process.

 Visit www.Ready.NOLA.gov for information on renter's rights and guidance related to evictions, especially following a disaster.

-What are the income requirements for renters?
+What were the income requirements for renters?

-The ERAP program limits eligibility to households with income that does not exceed 80 percent of area median income, as defined by the Department of Housing and Urban Development (HUD), for the parish where they reside.
+The ERAP program limited eligibility to households with income that does not exceed 80 percent of area median income, as defined by the Department of Housing and Urban Development (HUD), for the parish where they reside.
 To view AMI data by parish, click here.